feature23/StringSimilarity.NET/README.md

 }
 ```

-Pay attention, this only works if the same KShingling object is used to parse all input strings!
+Pay attention, this only works if the same Cosine object is used to parse all input strings!

 ### Q-Gram